top of page

 Entrusting Caregivers With Nursing Tasks

-Delegation occurs when a caregiver performs certain medical tasks in place of a nurse.
+Delegation occurs when a nurse trains a caregiver for certain medical tasks specific to a client.
 Not every agency can provide delegated care.
-It requires nurse management for both safety and legal reasons.
-At EverHome, our nurses personally know and trust our caregiver’s knowledge and abilities.
-They verify their skills in person and then fill out paperwork with the State of Washington enabling our caregivers to perform medical tasks.
-Skills are re-verified every 90 days in accordance with state laws.
+It requires a nurse providing training and oversight to caregivers for both safety and legal reasons.
+At EverHome, our nurses verify the caregivers skills in person and then complete documentation required by the State of Washington and thus enabling our caregivers to perform medical tasks.
+Skills are re-verified at a minimum of every 90 days in accordance with state laws.

 We believe that there is no substitute for knowledge and experience.
-Safety and integrity are essential values that we hold, and our goal is to never put your or your loved one at risk.
-We will never delegate a task that we believe would be best accomplished by a nurse.
-That being said, when it is appropriate and best for you, we will delegate caregivers for the tasks listed below.
+Safety and integrity are essential values that we hold, and our goal is to never put a client at risk.
+We only delegate tasks that we believe would be best safely done by a caregiver.
+When it is appropriate and best for the client, we will delegate caregivers for the tasks listed below.

 WHAT CAN BE DELEGATED